G4l43r/lpthw-cn/ex0.rst

 To complete this exercise you have to finish the following tasks:

-1. Find a text editor for programming.
-This text editor should be easy to use, not have too many features, and should be free.
-Do a search in your favorite search engine for one.
+1. Go to http://learningpythonthehardway.org/wiki/ExerciseZero with your browser and get the ``gedit`` text editor.
-2. Put your editor in your Dock so you can reach it easily.
+2. Put gedit (your editor) in your Dock so you can reach it easily.
 3. Find your "Terminal" program.
 Search for it.
 You'll find it.
 4. Put your Terminal in your Dock as well.
 5. Run your Terminal program.
 It won't look like much.